The museum is set over 2 sites, The Postal Museum and Mail Rail. These buildings are separated by Phoenix Place, a public road with a zebra crossing.

 - General Admission to Mail Rail ride and exhibitions

-- Exhibitions only, including Mail Rail film
+- Exhibitions only, including the Mail Rail Film

 Please read the essential information below regarding access to the Mail Rail ride before purchasing a ticket.

 An accessible toilet is available on the ground floor of The Postal Museum.
 Two further accessible toilets are in the Mail Rail building, one on the ground floor and one on the lower ground-floor.
+A Changing Places toilet is available to visitors in Mail Rail.

 All assistance dogs are welcome at the museum.
 Water bowls are available on request from the ticket desks in the main museum.